Archive | Uncategorized RSS feed for this archive

 But when it comes right down to it, business insurance is your best investment for long-term stability.

-Holiday Safety Tips #2: Thanksgiving
+Holiday Safety Tip #2: Thanksgiving

 It’s the most dangerous holiday of the year for drivers.
 As a traditional family holiday, people sometimes drive several hours to eat a good meal with their loved ones.
-Then, after consuming large amounts of turkey dinner and a few glasses of…well, whatever, they start the journey home.
+Then, after consuming large amounts of turkey dinner and a few glasses of, well, whatever, they start the journey home.

 Between the rush to get back home (so they can work the next day), the exhaustion of a long day, too much food, and possibly kids screaming in the background, you can understand why Thanksgiving produces some of the most dangerous drivers.